-3rd Gen Forward Looking Infrared
+3rd Gen Forward-Looking Infrared

 Advanced targeting: sees through smoke, rain, snow and fog

-Forward Looking Infrared gives operators the ability to perform targeting, reconnaissance and fire support under the cloak of darkness, enabling them to “own the night.”
+Forward-Looking Infrared, or FLIR, gives operators the ability to perform targeting, reconnaissance and fire support under the cloak of darkness, enabling them to “own the night.”
 They can peer through dust storms, see enemies in hiding and capture high-resolution pictures without compromising their positions.

-Forward Looking Infrared technology detects heat and creates images, allowing troops to “see” through darkness, smoke, rain, snow and fog.
+FLIR technology detects heat and creates images, allowing troops to “see” through darkness, smoke, rain, snow and fog.
 Electronic sensors made with this technology can be found on weapons or attached to armored vehicles and fighter jets.

 Raytheon is the industry leader in FLIR technology, with decades of innovation in the field.
 FLIR was invented in 1963 by a Texas Instruments engineer, Kirby Taylor.
 Texas Instruments was later acquired by Raytheon.